jaimedeclutters/jaimedeclutters.github.io/pages/work-with-me.md

 ---
 layout: post
-permalink: /work-with-me/
+permalink: /work-with-me
 title: "Work With Me"
 image: /assets/images/work-with-me/work-with-me.jpg
-redirect-from:
-  - /consult/
+redirect_from:
-  - /contact/
+  - /consult
-  - /about/
+  - /contact
-  - /photos/before-after/
+  - /photos/before-after
-  - /madison-wi/
+  - /madison-wi
 ---

 If you would like help with decluttering your home, reach out!
 I live in the Madison, WI area and can come to your home!
 If you don’t live in the Madison area, but would still like my help, I would be happy to work with you via Skype and email.